DonneesdeL/DonneesdeL/README.md

 # Hi there, I'm L 👋

-I'm a passionate data practitioner with a focus on NLP, Deep Learning, and Machine Learning, located in the [Philippines].
+I'm a passionate data practitioner with a focus on NLP, Deep Learning, and Machine Learning, located in the Philippines.
 I'm excited to share my journey and accomplishments in the world of AI and machine learning.

 ## 🔥 Recent Achievement: Promotion to Natural Language Processing Engineer